karemthabet/Taskily-Smart-Task-Manager/README.md

 - 📝 Add, update, edit, and delete tasks
 - ✅ Mark tasks as completed or pending
 - 🔐 User authentication with Firebase
-- ☁️ Cloud task storage using Firestore
+- ☁️ Cloud-based task storage using Firestore
 - 🔄 State management using both Provider and Cubit
 - 🎨 Clean, responsive, and minimal UI

 ---

-## 🚀 Why Zendo?
+## 🚀 Why Taskily?

-Because your mind deserves peace — and **Zendo** helps you organize your day with clarity, calmness, and consistency.

-> *Zendo — productivity in peace.*
+Because true productivity is about balance and clarity.
+**Taskily** helps you organize your day, track your progress, and maintain focus — without overwhelming complexity.

+> *Taskily — Manage your day, your way.*

 ---